Estimated reading time: 5 minutes. All screenshots: MV via Visualazn.

 The “Passive and Unthreatening Recipients of the Male Gaze” in Tonight

-Not that I’m going to criticize it, mind you.
+Not that I’m going to criticize it mind you.
 That teddy Yang Ji-won is wearing is supposed to be very form fitting.
 She does happen to have the largest bust of all the Spica members, but so what?
-If we start tut-tutting just because she’s in the scene, but wouldn’t over a member with smaller breasts in the same outfit, then that’s just body-shaming.
+If we start tut-tutting just because she’s in the scene, but wouldn’t if it featured a different member with smaller breasts, then that’s just body-shaming.

 Instead, let me point out that you can’t unsee the ejaculation imagery in the suddenly rising balloon.
 (You’re welcome.)
 And, that although we get very brief glimpses of Kim Bo-a also wearing a teddy at the slumber party shown much later, it’s only Ji-won that we get to see like this there:

-Thinking about why that was the case, and why the other three members were wearing such loose-fitting clothing at that party, I suddenly realized something that had been staring me in the face this entire time.
+Thinking about why that was the case, and why the other three members were wearing such loose-fitting clothing at that party, I suddenly realized something obvious.

-You know all those lying down scenes I made such a big deal of?
-It turns out, it’s actually only Ji-won in most of them.
+You know all those lying down scenes I made such a big deal of in Part 1 and 2?
+It turns out, it’s only Ji-won in most of them.
 And it’s her chest that we get to see the most of too.

 I can’t believe I only just noticed.
 This is what staring at breasts for 10 weeks does to you…

-Of this shot of Ji-won falling back into the pool, I’m thinking that on the one hand it’s a great metaphor for the viewer abandoning themself to their dream of their trip.
+Of this shot of Ji-won falling back into the pool, I’m thinking that on the one hand it’s a great metaphor for the viewer abandoning themself to their dream.
 But on the other that…boy, those are some great boobs.
-And we get some great shots of her body too.
+And you’ve got to appreciate the shots of her body too.

 I’m not normally so crass.
 But however sensual, this element of the MV isn’t exactly subtle.
 Sometimes you’ve just got to call it.